Subtelny/JMessenger/README.md

 # JMessenger
-Simple project only to show my experience with CQRS, Event Sourcing and Domain-Driven Design.
+Simple project only to show up my experience with CQRS, Event Sourcing and Domain-Driven Design.
 Thanks CQRS and ES we can easily cut the project into seperatelly projects and make them as microservices.
-Using (for example) RabbitMq we would create connection between all microservices which will be shouting our events :)
+We would create connection between all microservices using (for example) RabbitMq which will be shouting our events :)

 ## Todo
 In nearly future I would to add